Homotopy of manifolds stabilized by projective spaces: A loop decomposition of a connected sum

 that defines the manifold $E_{N}$ and the maps $j_{N}$ and $p_{N}$.
-In this section, we study the loop homotopy of $N\# M$ with the help of $\mathcal{G}^{\tau}_k(N)$ introduced and studied in Section \ref{sec: gyration}.
+In this section, we study the homotopy type of $\Omega(N\# M)$ with the help of $\Gtau(N)$ introduced and studied in Section \ref{sec: gyration}.
 In the sequel a special case will be used in the proof of Theorem \ref{stabledecthm}.
-We start with a lemma that generalizes a result of Duan~\cite{D} for the case when $k=2$. \begin{lemma} Suppose that the fibre inclusion $j: S^{k-1}\rightarrow E$ can be extended to an embedding $D^k\hookrightarrow E$, then there is a diffeomorphism
+We start with a lemma that generalizes a result of Duan~\cite{D} for the case when $k=2$.